 If you think a Siberian Husky looks intimidating enough to make a loyal guardian; think again.
 This breed is very sociable and will befriend just about anybody, including the occasional burglar.
 While its looks and size may discourage many people, should a burglar care less, expect your Husky to greet him enthusiastically and even accompany him for a tour of the house!

-If you have made so far and don't feel overwhelmed, "congratulations", you may have what it takes to own a Husky.
-Keep in mind though that you may have moments of "OMG, what did I get into!".
+If you have made it this far and don't feel overwhelmed, "congratulations," you may have what it takes to own a Husky.
+Keep in mind though that you may have moments of "OMG, what did I get into!"
 However, if you are really enamored of the breed and dedicated as many Husky owners are, you will find yourself very forgiving because this breed gives you so much back with their endearing behaviors and good-natured temperament.

 Some Cool Facts About Huskies

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.